Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 ![Catalogs](/Assets/Screenshots/PIM/Products/List/Catalogs/CatalogsCreate.png "[Catalogs]")

 For each catalog a single box to assign the new product to a category is displayed.
-You can assign a product to several categories at the same time.
+You can assign a product to several catalogs and categories at the same time.

 **Catalog Name**

 - [EDIT ATTRIBUTE *CATALOG NAME*]
   Click this button to assign the product to a category or a sub-category in the selected catalog.
 The categories window is displayed.

-The box displays all selected categories and their level.
+The catalog box displays all selected categories and their level.
 All fields are read-only.
-If no category is selected, *No nodes selected* is displayed in the box.
+If no category is selected, the notice *No nodes selected* is displayed in the box.

 - *Level 1*
   Level 1 category name.